Koolwiza/Bot-12/support/common-errors.md

 I'm not too sure what's the cause for this error.
 However running the command `npm rebuild` to uninstall all packages and to install them again seems to do the trick for me.

+### Error: Could not locate the bindings file.
+Tried: . . .

+There's probably a more efficient way to do this, but the way I do this is:

+- Open Windows Powershell using Administrator, and `cd` to your directory.
+- Type the command `npm install windows-build-tools --vs2015 --global`

+Yea....
+Same thing as installing enmap 😅

 ### Cannot find module <module_name>

 Simple, install the module using `npm install <module_name>`

 **Other errors will be supported, let me know by DM'ing me on Discord: Kool#7867**